asgardeo/asgardeo-auth-react-sdk/README.md

 2. Local storage
 3. Web worker

 Of the three methods, storing the session information in the **web worker** is the **safest** method.
 This is because the web worker cannot be accessed by third-party libraries and data there cannot be stolen through XSS attacks.
-However, when using a web worker to store the session information, the [`httpRequest`](#httprequest)
+However, when using a web worker to store the session information, the [`httpRequest`](#httprequest) method has to be used to send http requests.
+This method will route the request through the web worker and the web worker will attach the access token to the request before sending it to the server.

 #### ServiceResourceTypes
 |Attribute|Type|Default Value|Description|